AKA the Neolithic Revolution*

 enough idea, but it is heavy.
 Farmers also own land.
 Hunter-gatherers

-sometimes own land, but it is not so common and is less enforced as it
+sometimes own land, but it is not so common and is less enforced than it

 tends to be in farming societies.

 Once you have the idea of land ownership and a growing population, farming takes off -- you start working more land, you have more children, they start working more land, etc. Farming has appeared independently in multiple areas -- Asia, Africa, and the Americas, perhaps multiple times in each of these areas.
-While it may be slow to gain wildly spread acceptance, in the end it nearly always takes over.
+While it may be slow to spread in any given area, in the end it nearly always takes over.

 hunter-gatherer societies, which live in the most marginal environments there